 Fishing for the Arapima made us realize that these fish are king of these waterways.
 Their powerful runs, aggressive takes, and acrobatic jumps make these species so special.
 I will be back to catch more of the Piraruco Kings!

-Johnathan Berg is Swedish native that guides around the Red Sea near Sudan and Djibout.
-He has travelled across the world targeting exotic fish.
-To learn more about this destination and Arapaima he can be reached at firstname.lastname@example.org.
+Johnathan Berg is a Swedish native that guides around the Red Sea near Sudan and Djibouti.
+He has traveled across the world targeting exotic fish.
+To learn more about this destination and Arapaima he can be reached at email@example.com.